Class MultimapSubject

 public final void containsKey(@Nullable Object key)

-Fails if the multimap does not contain the given key.
+Checks that the actual multimap contains the given key.

 • doesNotContainKey